stretchr/docs/SDKs/writing-sdks.md

 ### Concepts

-Simply put, a Client uses a Transport to make Requests and return Responses.
+Simply put, a Client uses a Transport to make Requests and return Responses, and you can get Resources or ResourceCollections from the Response, or you can make a Resource from a Client and save it to Stretchr.

   * `Client` is your apps way of talking to Stretchr
   * `Transport` is the Client's way of talking to the remote servers